top of page

 How do funded hours work at Yewlands?

 Funding supports the cost of early education and care, but does not cover additional services such as meals, consumables or enrichment experiences.
-(This includes anything we offer over and above the basices of teh EYFS)
+(This includes anything we offer over and above the basices of the EYFS)

 Families can stretch funded hours across the year (subject to availability)